dewe/refla-todo/README.md

 __Frontend:__
 * React: slim, isomorphic (if server == node), well designed and to the point.
 Do one thing and do it well.
 Seems right to me.
+* Browserify: running node style commonjs modules on the browser is sweet, and essential, to a backend dev.

 __Rest API:__
 * No trailing slashes: avoid HTTP redirects by mistake.